FreshAlacrity/front-tracker/README.md

 - [ ] upload to GitHub site as /front/

 #### Data Structure
-- [ ] set up a global data object with:
+- [x] set up a global data object with:
-  - [ ] global dictionary that has callsigns referenced to PK Member objects and status info
+  - [x] global dictionary that has callsigns referenced to PK Member objects and status info
     - [x] base entries on a template
       - [x] give members an array of N blank proxies
       - set a default displayname [callsign | Unnamed]
       - CS: text and text -CS equivalent name proxies
       - update from PK member object
-  - [ ] template objects:
+  - [x] template objects:
-    - [ ] members of different indexes
+    - [x] members of different indexes
-      - include default name (i.e. "Unnamed")
+      - [x] include default name (i.e. "Unnamed")
-  - [ ] global dictionary with IDs mapped to callsign + index:
+  - [x] global dictionary with IDs mapped to callsign + index:
     - ex: ...PK ID: { callsign: ###, index: # }...
   - [ ] URL params:
     - [ ] token for authentification
-    - [ ] editing true/false (on top of having the key or not)
+    - [ ] editing true/false (on top of having the token or not)
-    - [ ] what index to show initially
+    - [ ] what index/proxy layer to show initially
     - [ ] current fronters (+option to load from last switch)
+    - [ ] offline view/option to not load from PK

 #### Functions
 - [ ] read in and save URL parameters
 - [ ] rewrite as async function to set up members object
   - start with list of unique symbols, max N to combine, N of variations
   - generate all callsigns up to length of N
-- [ ] function to identify what callsign and index a member object corresponds to
+- [x] function to identify what callsign and index a member object corresponds to
     - [ ] function to check against each other
       - this can be used to iterate through to find the match or validate, either way :)
-    - [ ] add things that don't match any existing callsigns to both dictionaries
+    - [x] add things that don't match any existing callsigns to both dictionaries
 - [ ] function to update PK object from headmate object
-- [ ] async function to import member data from member object
+- [x] async function to import member data from member object
-  - [ ] rewrite async function to import member data from a bulk PK API call/member list array
+  - [x] rewrite async function to import member data from a bulk PK API call/member list array
-  - [ ] function to take Descriptions apart and put them back together
+  - [x] function to take Descriptions apart and put them back together
     - [ ] function for generating the first line of the description ("Temporary fusion of..." etc)
-- function to take the dictionary keyed by callsign and validate all members
-- new member function
+- [ ] new member function
-  - for initial proxy
+  - [ ] works for initial proxy
-  - for different indexes
+  - [ ] works for different indexes
+  - [ ] updates the dictionary of callsign by ID
 - [ ] new function to output fronters as list (ex: 5,6,24)
   - [ ] update the url parameter (ex: ?active=5,6,24)
   - [ ] load from URL parameter